Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Connect-MsolService.md

 ```

 ## DESCRIPTION
-The Connect-MsolService cmdlet will attempt to initiate a connection to Microsoft Azure Active Directory.
+The **Connect-MsolService** cmdlet attempts to initiate a connection to Azure Active Directory.
 The caller must provide their credential (a PSCredential object), or specify the CurrentCredentials switch to use the credentials of the currently logged in user.

         This cmdlet may return a warning or error if the version of the module being used is out of date.